 He was a little confused by the twists in her logic.

 "I mean because I can't use a mirror now.
 And boy does that put a crimp on the makeover gig."
 She studied him intently.
 "I don't suppose you know how to put on makeup?"

 He puffed himself up at the insult.
 "I should say not!"

-"Bummer," she dismissed his outrage.
-Then she brightened again.
-"Hey, maybe you could learn?
-We could go to the mall and I'd pretend that I was blind and you could tell them you wanted to learn how to make me look pretty."
+"Bummer, but maybe you could learn?
+We could go to the mall and I'd pretend that I was blind, and you could tell them you wanted to learn how to make me look pretty."